steqeq/0000/docs/conceptual/setting-cus.rst

 The GPU driver provides two environment variables to set the number of CUs used.
 The first one is ``HSA_CU_MASK`` and the second one is ``ROC_GLOBAL_CU_MASK``.
-The main difference is, that ``ROC_GLOBAL_CU_MASK`` sets the CU mask on queues created by the HIP or the OpenCL runtimes.
+The main difference is that ``ROC_GLOBAL_CU_MASK`` sets the CU mask on queues created by the HIP or the OpenCL runtimes.
 While ``HSA_CU_MASK`` sets the mask on a lower level of queue creation in the driver, this mask will also be set for queues being profiled.

 The environment variables have the following syntax: